Updated July 28, 2023

 - A company’s liabilities are critical factors in any industry in which it is involved to assess the viability of any company.

 - One aspect of liabilities is associated with working capital.
 Working capital refers to the dollar difference between total current liabilities and total current assets.

 - A small business owner must not eliminate all liabilities.
-It can be one of the most important tools for building a small business, thus increasing the value of the company.
+It can be one of the most essential tools for building a small business, thus increasing the company’s value.
 Liability can be used for purchasing necessary equipment or buying computer systems.

 - Some liabilities have low-interest rates or have no interest rates associated with them.
 Some of a company’s accounts payable may allow payment in 30 days, so it is better to have the liability and to keep cash in the bank until those credits become due.